Social and Emotional development

 On 10th August, 2007 Pathways to Resilience Trust came into being and as a registered charity over the past 10 years we have worked tirelessly to deliver on our status as a Public Benefit Institution with a mission to prevent anxiety, depression and suicide in children, young people and families.

 Pathways to Resilience knows that it is possible to change a person's life trajectory by giving them the necessary skills to foster brain development, repair trauma and negative impacts of the past and to allow them to move on with their lives.
 Social, emotional wellbeing and resilience skills can be taught and that is our goal to give access to these skills for those who need it.
 Our Vision is Resilient Kids, Positive Families, Strong Communities.

 We are an organisation of change and seek to continually improve ourselves, our programs and our organisational outcomes.

-We have a story to tell.
 It was evident from the beginning, there was a desperate need for SEL and wellbeing programs to combat the growing mental health issues evolving - and not just in Australia, but world-wide.
 The staggering statistics of anxiety, depression and suicide were on the rise globally and something needed to be done.
 And with that notion, the Trust was born.